ssilverman/QNEthernet/README.md

    the given `Print` object.
 This uses `writeFully(...)` under the covers and passes along the `breakf` function as the stopping condition.

+Classes:

+1. `NullPrint`: A `Print` object that sends all data nowhere.

+2. `PrintDecorator`: A `Print` decorator meant to be used as a base class.

-There is also a `Print` decorator for `stdio` output files, `util::StdioPrint` (assuming the `qindesign::network` namespace is in scope).
+3. `StdioPrint`: A `Print` decorator for `stdio` output files.
 It provides a `Print` interface so that it is easy to print `Printable` objects to `stdout` or `stderr` without having to worry about buffering and the need to flush any output before printing a `Printable` directly to, say, `Serial`.

 ### `IPAddress` operators